Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Vortex Quantum Mechanics Perspective

 The aim of this work is to exhibit certain symmetries associated to finite energy configurations of BPS vortices, which sit at Higgs vacua of $G^{3d}$.
 Therefore, from now on, we require that all theories under study possess a Higgs branch, and moreover that all vacua we study be Higgs vacua.
 In other words, the flavor symmetry group $G_F$ should have a large enough rank.
 The vortices then arise as semi-local non-abelian versions of Nielsen-Olson solutions; they are codimension-2 particles, transverse to the $\mathbb{C}$-line and wrapping $S^1(\widehat{R})$.

 Then we tune the moduli to sit at such a Higgs vacuum, and the gauge group $G$ breaks to its $U(1)$ centers.
 We furthermore turn on the $n$ real FI parameters.
 The complex FI parameters are set to zero throughout this paper.
 The R-symmetry is broken to $SU(2)_C \times U(1)_H$, and 1/2-BPS vortices solutions appear in the moduli space.
-They can be described as a one-dimensional $\cN=4$ supersymmetric quantum mechanics\footnote{Here, we mean by 1d $\cN=4$ supersymmetry the reduction of 2d $\cN=(2,2)$ supersymmetry to one dimension.}, preserving the supercharges $Q^1_{a,1}$ and $Q^2_{b,2}$ of the 3d theory.
-Those four supercharges anticommute to the generator of translations along the vortices, which we denote as $H$: \beq \{Q^1_{a,1}, Q^2_{b,2}\}=\epsilon_{a b}\, H \eeq
+They can be described as a 1-dimensional $\cN=4$ supersymmetric quantum mechanics\footnote{Here, by 1d $\cN=4$ supersymmetry we mean the reduction of 2d $\cN=(2,2)$ supersymmetry to 1 dimension.}, preserving the supercharges $Q^1_{a,1}$ and $Q^2_{b,2}$ of the 3d theory.
+Those four supercharges anticommute to the generator of translations along the vortices, which we denote as $H$: \beq \{Q^1_{a,1}, Q^2_{b,2}\}=\epsilon_{a b}\, H \eeq We introduce a line defect to mediate the change in vortex number of the theory.
+Just like the vortices, in 3 dimensions the defect is a particle transverse to the $\mathbb{C}$-line wrapping $S^1(\widehat{R})$.
+It is 1/2-BPS and preserves the 4 supercharges above.
+We now come to its precise characterization.